Chernobyl New Safe Confinement: Worker safety and radioactive exposure

 Even with the distance given from the main reactor during construction of the New Safe Confinement, construction workers were still subject to radiation.
 Before the slippage procedure began, construction workers may only have been able to stay on the site for 30 minutes at a time due to radiation.
 The concrete foundation reduced radiation to workers when assembling the structure, and workers were provided decontaminated housing during construction.

 Radioactive dust in the shelter is monitored by hundreds of sensors.
 Workers in the 'local zone' carry two dosimeters, one showing real-time exposure and the second recording information for the worker's dose log.
 Workers have a daily and annual radiation exposure limit.
 Their dosimeter beeps if the limit is reached, and the worker's site access is cancelled.
 The annual limit (20 millisieverts) may be reached by spending 12 minutes above the roof of the 1986 sarcophagus, or a few hours around its chimney.
 Workers are required to also check their radiation exposure before they leave the New Safe Confinement as an additional measurement for safety.

 To minimize radiation to workers when working inside of the New Safe Confinement, many robots and tools are used to interact with objects inside the shelter remotely.
 The two installed bridge cranes can be operated from within an isolated control room, which allows for demolition to occur without posing risk to any operators.
 For the radiation mapping that occurs within the New Safe Confinement, robots have been deployed in both areas of high contamination where humans cannot enter and replacing routes that operators would normally take.

 Boston Dynamics' Spot model has been implemented in areas of higher radiation to provide detailed radiation mapping without causing additional radiation spikes by minimizing contact points with radiated surfaces.
 Without posing risk to workers, the implemented systems were able to look inside reactor 4, deep within the New Safe Confinement.

-Russian invasion of Ukraine

-On 14 February 2025, Ukrainian president Volodymyr Zelenskyy said that a Russian drone attack significantly damaged the confinement.
-The power plant released a statement indicating that the outer cladding of the structure had been penetrated and that the inner cladding had been damaged as well, with ongoing fires in the layer of insulation.
-The innermost layer of the structure was not breached, because the drone struck the northern garage of the gantry crane, which received structural damage but was not fully penetrated.
-Russia denied it was responsible, and the IAEA has not attributed blame to either side.

-On 1 October 2025, the Ukrainian Energy Ministry stated that power to the structure had been cut due to Russian airstrikes.

-Project timeline and status

-There has been concern about Ukraine's ability to properly maintain the New Safe Confinement.
-Deputy project manager Victor Zalizetskyi has stated that "It looks like Ukraine will be left alone to deal with this structure."